Installing Buildkite Agent on Windows

 Running as a service

 The simplest way to run buildkite-agent as a service is to use a third-party tool like nssm.
-Once installed, you can either run the GUI and configure manually, or create the service using the command-line:
+Once both nssm and the Buildkite Agent have been installed, you can create the service that will run the Buildkite Agent using either of the following (set of) commands:

 # These commands assume you installed the agent using PowerShell